pink and blue abstract painting

 Do you provide urgent court-related assessments and reports?

-What’s your approach or style of counselling?
+What’s your approach or style of work?

 Are you a registered business?

 Yes.
 Whanganui Counselling Services is a registered business in Aotearoa New Zealand.
 Our business number is displayed at the bottom of each page on our website for your reference.
 We are also a registered member of Business Whanganui Chamber of Commerce.
-Our business membership can be seen at the bottom of each page under our NZBN.

 Are you ACC or NZAC registered?